 Global Stock Exchanges

-Globally there are much larger stock exchanges than BSE or NSE – they have stocks of many more multinational companies trading on them.
-The top global stock exchanges as per their market cap include –
+Globally, there are many larger stock exchanges than BSE or NSE - they list many more multinational companies.
+Some of the top global stock exchanges, as per their market capitalisation include -

 Conclusion

-Now that you understand the system based on which the entire stock market ecosystem works in India and the world, try taking some time and money out to invest in the stock market for yourself.
-Open demat account with Angel One, India’s trusted trading platform and broker.
+Now that you understand the system based on which the entire stock market ecosystem works, try taking some time and money out to invest in the stock market for yourself.